SepehrNoey/SepehrNoey/README.md

 ## Hi there 👋

-- 🏫 I'm a B.Sc. student in Computer Engineering at Amirkabir University of Technology (tehran polytechnic)
+- 🏫 I'm a B.Sc. student in Computer Engineering at Amirkabir University of Technology (Tehran Polytechnic)

 - 📚 My research interest fields are:
   - Computer Vision